Supporting Your Piano Pathway

 The image of an empty vessel is a common one found in many cultural and spiritual traditions.
-It is a concept which is marvellously introduced in these words from that great classic Tao Te Ching by the ancient sage Lao Tzu:
+It is a concept which is marvellously introduced in these words from the Tao Te Ching, written by the Daoist sage Lao Tzu:

 “Clay is folded into a vessel,